 Restaurants are bumping up house prices.
-A sought after Postcode is no doubt a catalyst for astronomical sale prices, however it’s become apparent that nowadays it’s not just where you live, but where you eat that can drastically up your property kudos.
+A sought after postcode is no doubt a catalyst for astronomical sale prices, however it’s become apparent that nowadays it’s not just where you live, but where you eat that can drastically up your property kudos.
 Hard to book a table at your local?
 Chances are it’s difficult to buy a house, too.

 Besides the obvious desire for premier schools, green spaces and a token shopping centre, buyers interested in upmarket properties will want upmarket everything, to match.

 This so-called ‘Waitrose effect’ is perpetuated by London’s food scene revolution; London’s rising property prices and growing restaurant market are as seemingly inexorable as each other.
 There exists an indisputable link between residing near classy restaurants and the price of your property – living near a popular eatery can up the value of your property by 20 per cent, at least.
-Unsurprisingly, fast food restaurants have the opposite effect.
+But, unsurprisingly, fast food restaurants have the opposite effect.

 Research by Mayfair and West End estate agent Wetherall (in partnership with Dataloft) has shown positively exponential links between dining room openings and house prices in London’s affluent West End.
 Essentially, the closer you live to a top restaurant, the more sought after, and therefore exorbitant your address becomes.